The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 The Saliva Revolution: Making the Invisible Visible

-How a 5-minute chairside test is changing the way modern dentists diagnose, communicate, and build trust — with a $5,000 machine that pays for itself.
+How a 5-minute chairside test is changing the way modern dentists screen, communicate, and build trust — with technology that pays for itself.

 Dr. Christian Coachman headshot